dipankardas011/dipankardas-portfolio/content/diary/Feb25.md

 description = "Let's talk about my February 2025"
 +++

+# Date 2025-02-19 2025-02-21
+* started with part time work
+* reading patents
+* learning about quantum computing
+* ksctl and posthog integration
+* some relaxing time

 # Date 2025-02-18
 * finally was able to undersnatd about posthog and implemented in cloudflare proxy worker and in ksctl cli
 * some js learning